mmarchetti90/DiagnosticRNASeq/README.md

 ### RECOMMENDATIONS:

-- For LeafcutterMD, if a trio is present, the control cohort could be omitted, but still best to have it to account for cases the aberrant splicing is "inherited" from a parent;
+- For LeafcutterMD, if a trio is present, the control cohort could potentially be omitted.
+In practice, it doesn't seem to work well with just a trio and many splicing aberrations are masked (e.g. when the aberrant splicing is "inherited" from a parent).

-- For HPO interpolation, it's best to only use key HPO terms rather than secondary clinical manifestations;
+- For HPO interpolation, it's best to only use key HPO terms rather than secondary clinical manifestations.
+Also, make sure the annotation is correctly capturing the phenotype.

 - The final ranking is dependent on HPO terms, so candidates from WGS analyses may score low if the phenotype overlap is only partial or if the HPO annotation is lacking.